Staff – Commonly Asked Questions

-No, we encourage anyone who has the desire to work with children and loves the outdoors to apply to work at the Green River Preserve.
-Each summer we have returning counselors, but we also have many new staff members who bring wonderful energy, experiences and ideas to our program.
+No. We encourage anyone who has the desire to work with children and loves the outdoors to apply to work at the Green River Preserve.
+Each summer we have returning counselors and we also have many new staff members who bring wonderful energy, experiences, and ideas to our program.

 Can I earn credit for school?

-There are many aspects of a counselor’s job that can provide the experience for an official internship, complete with college credits.
-We are happy to work with counselors and their school department to make working at summer camp apply to numerous school department internship requirements.
+There are many aspects of an employee’s job at GRP that can qualify the experience for an official internship, complete with college credits.
+We are happy to work with staff and their school department to make working at summer camp apply to school department internship requirements.

 Will working at a camp enrich my resume?

 Of course!
 Most professionals understand that camp is much more than capture the flag and camp fires.
 You are responsible for the safety, enrichment, and supervision of several campers 24 hours a days.
 This is a job that requires you to make positive choices quickly, work in a team atmosphere, and be able to perform with a great attitude after long hours and sometimes high-pressure situations.
 Your job at camp will provide training throughout the summer to continually grow your skills as a youth development professional.

 Where do I live while working at camp?